dimajix/flowman/BUILDING.md

-It may well be the case that some unittests fail on Windows — do not panic, we focus on Linux systems and ensure that the `master` branch really builds clean with all unittests passing on Linux.
+It may well be the case that some unittests fail on Windows — do not panic, we focus on Linux systems and ensure that the `main` branch really builds clean with all unittests passing on Linux.

 ### Build for Custom Spark / Hadoop Version